pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 #### localization

 Another argument sometimes mentioned by MathML enthusiasts is thatMathML can be localized automatically.
-While that's true to some degree(and the AMS uses Speech Rule Engine for articles in French to createMathSpeak output in French), this is a questionable claim without any research substantiating the positive effect.
+While that's true to some degree(and the AMS uses Speech Rule Engine for articles in French to create MathSpeak output in French), this is a questionable claim without any research substantiating the positive effect.

 In practice, the available localizations in AT is quite limited and largely undocumented.
 This is even worse for Braille.